What Drives Compositional Generalization? The Importance of Continuous Training Objectives in Visual Generative Models: Experimental Setup

 \paragraph{Testing compositional generalization}

 We train models on pairs of images conditioned on tuples specifying the underlying factors (e.g., object color).
 We train only on a subset of the possible factor combinations and evaluate compositional generalization on held-out combinations.
 We distinguish between \textit{level-1} compositions, which differ from the nearest combination seen during training by one factor, and \textit{level-2} compositions, which differ by two factors.
-Following \citet{okawa}, we focus on three binary independent factors (unless stated otherwise) in simple synthetic images in the main text (Shapes2D).
-In addition, we also verify the validity of our findings across spaces with multi-valued factors (Shapes3D), real-world images (CelebA), and also to videos (CLEVRER-Kubric).
-More information for each dataset is provided in Appendix~\ref{appendix:datasets}.
+While our primary analysis focuses on simple synthetic images with three binary factors (\textbf{Shapes2D}) following \citet{okawa}, we benchmark the robustness of our findings across diverse domains.
+This includes multi-valued factors (\textbf{Shapes3D}), real-world faces (\textbf{CelebA}), and synthetic videos (\textbf{CLEVRER-Kubric}).
+Furthermore, we also show that our findings transfer to complex real-world scenes (\textbf{CoVLA}) using the Orbis model, and generalize across modalities to language models (\textbf{Points24}).
+Detailed dataset descriptions are available in Appendix~\ref{appendix:datasets}.

 \paragraph{Evaluation}